awsdocs/aws-glue-developer-guide/doc_source/console-crawlers.md

 }
 ```

+If the crawler reads KMS encrypted Amazon S3 data, then the **IAM role** must have decrypt permission on the KMS key\.
+For more information, see [Step 2: Create an IAM Role for AWS Glue](create-an-iam-role.md)\.

 For an Amazon DynamoDB data store, you can use the AWS Glue console to create a policy or add a policy similar to the following:

 ```